History of Dolly Parton in Timeline

 October 1978: Playboy Cover Appearance

-In October 1978, Dolly Parton appeared on the cover of Playboy magazine wearing a Playboy bunny outfit, marking one of her earliest high-profile interviews with the mainstream press.
+In October 1978, Dolly Parton appeared on the cover of Playboy magazine wearing a Playboy bunny outfit, which included an extensive interview inside.

 In 1978, Dolly Parton won the Country Music Association's highest honor, Entertainer of the Year.